kslimani/clappr-google-ima-html5-preroll/README.md

   },
   googleImaHtml5PrerollPlugin: {
     tag: 'VAST_TAG_URL',
+    vpaid: 1, // Default is 0 (0 is DISABLED, 1 is ENABLED and 2 is INSECURE)
     // autostart: false, // Default is true
     // events: { /* Event map */ },
     // imaLoadTimeout: 3000, // Default is 6000 milliseconds
+    // nonLinearDuration: 10000, // Default is 5000 milliseconds
   }
 });
 ```